Assessment and Peer Review Process

 Submissions must represent the original and independent work of the authors.
 Each new submission is assessed by one or more editors to determine whether it falls within the general remit of JHNS.
 We will reject a manuscript without review if it contains insufficient content; it exceeds our word limit or is incorrectly formatted; it is poorly presented and unclear.

 Manuscripts that pass the initial assessment are assigned to a subject expert in our team of Associate Editors to oversee the review process for contribution, originality, relevance, and presentation.
 All papers are subject to peer review and authors can expect a decision, or an explanation for the delay, within a month of receipt.
+The research article submitted to this online journal will be peer-reviewed at least 1 (one) reviewer with the single blind method.
 If a revision is invited, the corresponding author should submit the revised manuscript within 2 weeks.
-The final decision is taken by one of the senior editors based on the information gained through the peer review process.
+The final decision is taken by one of the senior editors based on the information gained through the peer-review process.
+These processes take an average of 12 weeks until publishing.

 Types of decisions: Decline, Resubmit for review, Revision, Accept submission